The Township of Southwold, at its Regular Council meeting of Monday, April 27th, passed the following resolution:

-- The Township will include a Planner's Report at no additional cost
+- The Township will include a Planner's Report at a cost of $400.00

-If you have any questions, contact Heather James, Planner for the Township.
-She can be reached in the office on Wednesdays or Friday afternoons at (519) 769-2010.
+If you have any questions, contact Heather James in the Township's Planning Department.
+She can be reached in the Township's office on Wednesdays and on Friday at (519) 769-2010.

 The Application package consists of: